Humanitarianism in Africa: Foreign systematic aid

 Foreign aid in Africa can trace its origins to post World War II reconstruction and the Bretton Woods conference of 1944.
 At this conference three important development organizations were founded: the World Bank, the International Monetary Fund, and the International Trade Organization.
 Designed to promote the stability of the post-war world economy, these organizations shifted their focus to Africa after the success of the US Marshall Plan in the 1950s to reconstruct war-torn western Europe.
 Aid in the 1960s focused on capital intensive infrastructure and industrial projects in Africa, because it was thought newly independent African countries were unlikely to invest in longer-term projects with a long term pay-off.
 By 1965, at least US$950 million in aid had been sent to Africa.

 However, the 1970s saw an important shift from infrastructure-focused aid to poverty-focused aid.
 The oil crisis of 1973 led to economic recession and high inflation marked by unsustainable fuel and food prices throughout Africa.
 To remedy this, the US and the World Bank reoriented their aid programs towards social services, literacy programs, food programs and agriculture in lieu of long term infrastructure.
-Importantly, the 1970s marked another shift in now most African aid was now coming from the World Bank instead of the US.
+Importantly, the 1970s marked another shift in that most African aid was now coming from the World Bank instead of the US.